Welcome to Following Messiah, a Whole Bible Ministry!

 Or how about Psalm 119, “FOREVER, O LORD, Your word is settled in heaven” (119:89).
 In looking at the synonyms used throughout this acrostic poem, it’s easy to demonstrate that the “word” being referred to here is God’s law and commandments.
 So how can we say we believe ALL of Scripture, and then turn around and then say that God’s law ended at the cross?
 Did God lie?
 Was He short-sighted?
 Did He not know about the cross or what would happen as a result?
 Obviously, we can see the problem in believing traditional Christian doctrine about God’s laws and commandments when we consider God’s own word regarding them.

-Not only does Jesus make this statement, but He connects His own teachings to those of Moses:
+Not only does Yeshua (Jesus) make this statement, but He connects His own teachings to those of Moses, as I pointed out in the previous teaching:

 For had you believed Moses, you would believe Me: for he wrote of Me.
 But if you believe NOT his writings, how shall you believe My words?
 (John 5:46-47)

-Jesus is not saying that Moses wrote about only His first coming and His death, as I’ve often heard, but about His current ministry in heaven, as well as His future return.
+Yeshua (Jesus) is not saying that Moses wrote about only His first coming and His death, as I’ve often heard, but about His current ministry in heaven, as well as His future return and coming reign.
 Some may try to discredit this by saying that this teaching was BEFORE the cross.
 Well, then, let’s look to something that is well AFTER the cross.
 In Revelation 15, we read,

 And they sing THE SONG OF MOSES the servant of God, AND THE SONG OF THE LAMB, saying, Great and marvelous are Your works, Lord God Almighty; just and true are Your ways, You King of saints, who shall not fear You, O Lord, and glorify Your name?
 For You only are holy: for all nations shall come and worship before You; for Your judgements are made manifest.
 (Revelation 15:3-4)